lisawilliams/lisa/_posts/2017-11-12-death-and-bereavement-a-reading-list.markdown

 [Henrietta](https://damnjoan.com/henrietta), the tale of a radical funeral director who smuggled slaves to freedom in funeral processions, by Kaitlyn Greenidge in Damn Joan, 2017.

+[Quest for Solace](http://www.espn.com/espn/feature/story/_/page/espnw-keith170302/iditarod-competitor-loses-everything-finds-solace-alaska-wilderness), by Matt Crossman in ESPN-W.

+[All The Things That Remind Me Of Her](https://www.salon.com/2010/11/25/jennifers_40_birthday_seitz_essay/?src=longreads), by Matt Zoller-Seitz, Slate.

 ## Research

 _[Traumatic Grief Treatment: A Pilot Study](https://doi.org/10.1176/appi.ajp.158.9.1506)_